NTFE: A Translation with First-Century Eyes

 Greek: Pistos ho logos ei tis episkopēs oregetai kalou ergou epithumei.

-Literal: Trustworthy is the saying: if anyone overseership aspires to of good a work he is desirous.
+Literal: Trustworthy is the saying: if anyone overseership aspires to good work, he is desirous.

 NTFE: "Here is a trustworthy saying: if someone is eager to oversee God's people, the task they seek is a fine one."